Top Tips for Small Businesses Regarding Health Insurance

 - Individual coverage

-- Not subjected to health insurance premium taxes which can be 3%-5%
+- Not subject to health insurance premium taxes which can be 3%-5%

 About Financing Solutions Business Line of Credit